sanko/At.pm/README.md

 - `password` - required

     This is the app password not the account's password.
-App passwords are generated at [https://bsky.app/settings/app-passwords](https://bsky.app/settings/app-passwords).
+App passwords for Blueskyare generated at [https://bsky.app/settings/app-passwords](https://bsky.app/settings/app-passwords).

 - `authFactorToken`